allgreed/kasprowicz.pro/content/about.md

 > Very orderly people are uncommonly disturbed and disgusted by mess and chaos.
 They keep everything neat, tidy and organized. [...]
 They make and stick to schedules.
 They like everything exactly where it should be – and very much want to make sure that everything stays where it belongs.
 They are detail-oriented to a degree that can border on the obsessive.
 They can be very good at ensuring that complex sensitive processes are managed properly and carefully.

-I think this is pretty balanced.
+Pretty balanced IMO.

 > They are strikingly rule-abiding, and insist that rules are scrupulously observed.
 They require and crave routine and predictability. [...]
 They want to do things by the book.

-Caveat: yes, rules and books, but in my case it's not authoritarian laws rules and mainstream culture books.
-It's more of "the best rules I could come by" and the platonic heaven book.
+Well now, inflexible much? ~~Au contraire!~~ maybe a bit.
+I wouldn't say it's exactly "craving" routine.
+More like ordering the affairs of the day until an optimal blueprint is produced.
+Same goes for the "rule and book" thingy - it's true, however it is by no means obvious *which* code I'm such a meticulous follower of.

 ### Exceptionally low Agreeableness

 > Agreeableness is a very complex trait, with marked positive and negative elements all along its distribution.
 Because of this, higher scores and lower scores need to be explained at the same time.
 People high in agreeableness are nice: compliant, nurturing, kind, naively trusting and conciliatory.
 However, because of their tendency to avoid conflict, they often dissemble and hide what they think.
 People low in agreeableness are not so nice: stubborn, dominant, harsh, skeptical, competitive and, in the extreme, even predatory.
 However, they tend to be straightforward, even blunt, so you know where they stand.

+If this sounds hard-core to you - it's not as extreme.
+But no picnic either.
+My Neuroticism and Orderliness keeps me in check more often than not - so don't expect tantrums or scenes.
 I'll reiterate - this is **not** agreeableness as in "getting along", this is Agreeableness the trait.
-If this sounds hard-core to you it's not as extreme.
-But it's no picnic either.
-My Neuroticism and Orderliness keeps me in check more often than not - so don't expect tantrums or scenes.

 As mentioned earlier - the traits are relative to the "average" and there are bounds on a person that functions in a society - too agreeable will be clinically codependent, not agreeable enough will end up killed or in jail.
 What I mean is that the differences aren't that staggering and you'll not see immediately low Agreeableness markers.
 In fact an appearance study I did (n=6) supports this claim.

 My "nice" behaviours may be just coming from a different place than the hyperuranic niceness.